1991 Bangladesh cyclone: Elsewhere

 The JTWC tracked the cyclone as moving northeastward from Bangladesh into northern Myanmar, dissipating in western China over Yunnan province.
 In Northeast India, continuous rainfall and gusty winds affected Tripura and Mizoram states, causing "some loss of life" according to the IMD.
 Many houses in the two states were destroyed, and telecommunications were disrupted.

 Aftermath

 In the days after the storm, homeless Bangladeshis overcrowded shelters, and many storm victims were unable to find shelter.

 On the island of Sonodia, its inhabitants were suffering from diarrhea from drinking contaminated water, respiratory and urinary infections, scabies and various injuries with only rice for food.
-Out of the ten wells on the island only 5 were functional of which only one providing pure water with the rest contaminated by sea water.
+Out of the ten wells on the island only 5 were functional, of which only one providing pure water with the rest contaminated by sea water.

 As a result of the 1991 cyclone, Bangladesh improved its warning and shelter systems.
-Also, the government implemented a reforestation program to mitigate future flooding issues.
+The government implemented a reforestation program to mitigate future flooding issues.

 A survey concluded that the cyclone mostly killed children of under 10 years of age and women above 40 years.